LexcusNgZhengHui/N8N-in-Local-Docker/readme.md

 sudo chmod -R 775 /opt/stacks/n8n/data /opt/stacks/n8n/files
 ```

+> ⚠️ **Note:** If you haven't started the stack yet, the `data` and `files` folders might not exist.
+Docker will create them automatically when you run `docker compose up -d`, after which you should run these permission commands

 ## 🌐 Official Project References

 A huge thank you to **Techno Tim** for providing such a clear visual automation roadmap.
 For deeper implementation details, consult the following verified channels: